 Asked about Block.one being short-staffed, however, Samani told CoinDesk in an email:

 “We don’t have anything to add on this front.”

-Israeli decentralized cryptocurrency liquidity protocol Bancor last week publicized a cross-chain expansion from the ethereum to the EOS blockchain to leverage EOS' transaction speed and cost-savings.
-BancorX, the anticipated product in the move, will trade between ethereum and EOS tokens distributed from ICOs and decentralized applications.
+Israeli decentralized cryptocurrency liquidity protocol Bancor last week publicized a cross-chain expansion from the ethereum to the EOS blockchain to leverage EOS’ transaction speed and cost-savings.
+BancorX, the anticipated product in the move, will trade between ethereum and EOS tokens that are distributed from ICOs and decentralized applications.

 But Moss, the former Block.one technology VP, has said in an interview with ZenLedger CEO Pat Larsen that EOS’ claims about being able to process “millions of transactions per second” is “a lot of hyperbole” because “there are some physical limitations, like the speed of light.”